-With guided and self-guided tour options available, choose how you experience the topography, spirit, and history of Wanuskewin.
+With guided and self-guided tour options, choose how you experience the landscape, spirit, and history of Wanuskewin.

 Guided Tours

 Learn from one of our experienced interpreters on a guided tour.
-Perfect for school groups, businesses, families, and more, our tours provide an immersive opportunity to interact with Northern Plains Indigenous culture.
+Perfect for school groups, businesses, non-profits, and more, our tours provide an immersive opportunity to interact with Northern Plains Indigenous cultures.
+With five core programs available year round, we rotate through seasonal program offerings in the fall and winter (September to March) and the spring and summer (April to August) for a variety of tours throughout the year.

 What does a guided tour include?